tpwo/pyzet/docs/README.md

     pyzet remote add origin https://some-git-hosting/your-username/zet

-And to add a `--tags` flag to `pyzet remote add` you have to use either of the following:
+And to add, for example, a `--tags` flag to `pyzet remote add` you have to use either of the following:

     pyzet remote add origin -- --tags https://some-git-hosting/your-username/zet pyzet remote add -- origin --tags https://some-git-hosting/your-username/zet